CFPB official sues Trump administration over Mulvaney appointment

 Lawyers for Leandra English, whom Cordray named the effective acting director when he resigned on Friday, filed the lawsuit in the US District Court for the District of Columbia seeking to halt the appointment of Mulvaney, who serves as head of the Office of Management and Budget and is also named in the lawsuit.

 English's move marks a stunning turn of events at the agency, which was created after the financial crisis to protect consumers and keep an eye on Wall Street.
-While serving in Congress, Mulvaney voted in favor of killing the bureau, arguing it has too much power and instills unduly harsh regulations, and he has worked alongside Trump to roll back some of the agency's rules.
+While serving in Congress, Mulvaney voted in favor of killing the bureau, arguing it has too much power and issues unduly harsh regulations, and he has worked alongside Trump to roll back some of the agency's rules.

 In his exit letter, Cordray said the consumer agency's work is vital to the US economy, and proponents, such as Massachusetts Democratic Sen. Elizabeth Warren, say it plays a key role in preventing big business from preying on the little guy.